-This recipe makes enough to spread over cupcakes or a sheet cake.
-For a layer cake or piping, make a double batch.
+This light chocolate frosing recipe makes enough to spread over cupcakes or a sheet cake.
+For a layer cake or piping, you’ll want to make a double batch.

 It couldn’t be more simple!
 You’re only minutes away from delicious, fluffy buttercream frosting.